Physicist Stephen Wolfram thinks he's on to a theory of everything, and he wants help simulating the universe

 "We reproduced, more elegantly, what I had done in the 1990s," writes Wolfram.
 "And from tiny, structureless rules out were coming space, time, relativity, gravity and hints of quantum mechanics."

 In other words, the laws of physics as we know them emerged from the repetition of simple rules, without those laws being 'coded into' the simulation.
-The actual rules simply dictate how abstract relationships between abstract points change and grow.
-With the right rule, Wolfram argues that we'll have a model of our universe.
+The actual rules being used simply dictate how abstract relationships between abstract points change and grow.
+With the right rule, Wolfram and team argue that we'll have a model of our universe.

+"The idea that there could exist some elementary computational rule that successfully reproduces the entirety of the physical universe at first seems somewhat absurd," writes Gorard, "although there does not appear to be any fundamental reason (neither in physics, nor mathematics, nor philosophy) to presume that such a rule could not exist.
+Moreover, if there is even a remote possibility that such a rule could exist, then it’s slightly embarrassing for us not to be looking for it.
+The objective of the Wolfram Physics Project is to enact this search."

 That's the ultra-simplified explanation, at least—Wolfram and his colleagues have released hundreds of pages on their theory. if you're interested, start with Wolfram's introductory post, which is aimed at non-mathematicians (though understanding the basic ideas of general relativity and quantum field theory helps).